Skip to content

 Modern Languages encompasses careers that involve studying, using, and teaching different languages and cultures.
 Some careers, such as language teacher or tutor, may focus on language acquisition.
 These professionals help individuals learn new languages by facilitating language classes and individual lessons.
 They may also help individuals improve their fluency in a language through conversational practice.

 Another area within Modern Languages is interpretation and translation.
-Interpreters and translators facilitate communication between individuals who speak different languages by converting one language into another, either orally or in writing.
+Interpreters and translators enable communication between different language speakers by converting languages orally or in writing.
 They work in various settings, including business, health care, legal, and governmental organizations.

-There are also linguistics and language research careers, where professionals study different languages' structure, history, and use.
-They may analyze the development of languages over time, the relationships between other languages, and the factors that influence how people speak and use language.
+Linguistics and language research careers exist, in which professionals study different languages' structure, history, and use.
+They analyze language development, relationships between languages, and factors influencing how people speak and use language over time.
 This research can be applied to education, technology, and law.

 In conclusion, Modern Languages encompass various careers involving language and culture.
-Whether teaching, interpreting, translating, or conducting research, professionals in this field are essential in facilitating communication and understanding between individuals and cultures.
+Whether teaching, interpreting, translating, or researching, professionals in this field are crucial for facilitating communication and understanding across cultures.

 Learn more about the Modern Languages department at ECC!